-Published in 2023, this was the first study on the effectiveness of contemplative practices in healthcare settings across broad specialties.
-Employing a mixed-methods quantitative and qualitative analysis, the research captured a comprehensive understanding of participants' experiences NYZC’s 12-month Contemplative Medicine Fellowship.
+Our original research published in 2023 was the first study on the effectiveness of contemplative practices in healthcare settings across broad specialties.
+Employing a mixed-methods quantitative and qualitative analysis, the research captured a comprehensive understanding of Fellows’ experiences of our Contemplative Medicine Fellowship.
 The research used the validated Maslach Burnout Inventory (MBI) as the study tool to evaluate efficacy of the training.

-Research demonstrated that integrating contemplative medicine into medicine could have profound implications for the well-being of healthcare professionals.
-Highlights of the results include:
+Research demonstrated that integrating contemplative practices into medicine has profound implications for the well-being of healthcare professionals.

 In 2018, the LTSS Center at UMass Boston was commissioned to conduct third-party research to measure the impact of our contemplative approach to care for both staff and residents at a geriatric residential facility in Upper Manhattan.
 “This type of research is valuable to caregivers because it demonstrates that participation in the program leads to demonstrable positive results.” ~ Natasha Bryant, Managing Director of the Washington, DC, Office of the LeadingAge LTSS Center @UMass Boston